I have to admit, when Tom first told me he had aphantasia and couldn’t imagine a horse, I was quite skeptical.

 I’m not sure if I was so distracted by the image of cute waddling penguins that I missed key information entirely or just wasn’t paying as close attention, but you can bet, Tom was listening and recording.
 The information about Planet Earth he found fascinating; he was storing it somewhere in that beautiful complex brain of his to use at a later date.

 After reading up on the experience of other aphantasics, mainly through blog posts and Reddit pages, other aphantasics make mention of a preference towards non-fiction books over fiction.
-This is also the case with Tom.
+Even though whenever you look at one individual case, you have to throw out the averages, I do wonder if this is true for most people with aphantasia?
+This is most certainly the case with Tom.

 Tom prefers to read nonfiction books, likes movies or TV shows based on true stories, and prefers to listen to live debates where both parties make evidence-based arguments – or at the very least make mention to when the basis of their argument is their own personal opinion, and not the facts.